Looted/flashcards/memory-bank/projectbrief.md

 # Project Brief

-Project Name: Fiszki
+Project Name: BizzWords

-Description: A flashcard application to help polish users learn and memorize english words through spaced repetition.
+Description: A flashcard application to help users learn and memorize business terminology across various domains (HR, Medicine, Finance, etc.) through spaced repetition.

 Core Requirements:
 - User can create decks of flashcards with a chosen theme (e.g. IT or HR words)